Saidac/nycda-backend-exam/README.md

 ### 3 - Why do we use express.static() middleware?
 Middleware deals with the response and request object, and can be used for routing but also exucuting code before the response is given to a request.

-We can use it to serve static files in a public directory, like css files for exmaple.
+We can use it to serve static files, over http, from a public directory, like css files for exmaple.

 ### 4 - What is favicon.ico ?